infinix flip

 – Your just plain stupid, saying big things without any facts or context to support your claims.

-7. Avatar for Albert Wesker Albert Wesker says:
+7. Albert Wesker says:

 So this is what democracy is like in the Philippines.
 It’s the duty of the parents to stop their kids from playing too much games.

-8. Avatar for Mr A Mr A says:
+8. Mr A says:

 Why do we have to go against the trend?
 Just support the ESports trend and have the government support it.
 That way, kids can make use of their skill at the same time earned something for it.
 Plus being a legal sport put discipline and responsibility for that person and accountability for the team or people that person is in.